-Few weeks back I posted about the Newest Version Of VLC media player coming with a Support for 360-degree videos.
+Few weeks back I posted about the Newest Version Of VLC media player comes with a Support for 360-degree videos.

 Meanwhile, the feature will not be available in the older version i.e. the app with the 2.x.x version numbers.